wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.6.5 =
+- Added quantity sold field on ticket types screen in the admin

 = 3.1.6.4 =
 - Added option to control availability of the payment gateways for all subsites from within a multisite admin panel
 - Added additional hooks for developers